 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-She holds a Mphil in Development Studies from the University of Oxford; a Master’s in Development Management from the London School of Economics and Political Science (LSE) and a First class in Economics from the Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
+She holds an MPhil in Development Studies from the University of Oxford; a Master’s in Development Management from the London School of Economics and Political Science (LSE) and a first class in Economics from the Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
 She also completed an executive programme on Public Policy, Design Thinking and Leadership at the University of Cambridge.